open/close all folders

 - Ditto when Elle was trying to get into her father's computer

 - All versions of Star Trek have the "say the password aloud" version of this trope.
-Presumably they are checking for voice matches too, but a few episodes have shown that the computer can be fooled by a recording of the officer in question saying the password.
+They are checking for voice matches too, but a few episodes have shown that the computer can be fooled by a recording of the officer in question saying the password - or even just a really good impersonator.

 - Also, what happens if the officer in question catches a cold?